SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 character, one of a set of characters, or a predicate.
 The most common use is with the predicate :code:`isspace` which removes leading and/or trailing whitespace as needed.

-Numeric conversions are provided, in signed (:libswoc:`svtoi`) and unsigned (:libswoc:`svtou`) flavors.
-These functions are designed to be "complete" in the sense that any other string to integer conversion can be mapped to one of these functions.
+Numeric conversions are provided, in signed (:libswoc:`svtoi`), unsigned (:libswoc:`svtou`), and floating point (:libswoc:`svtod`) flavors.
+The integer functions are designed to be "complete" in the sense that any other string to integer conversion can be mapped to one of these functions.
+The floating point conversion is sufficiently accurate - it will return a floating point value that is within one epsilon of the exact value, but not always the closest.
+This is fine for general use such as in configurations, but possibly not quite enough for high precision work.

 The standard functions :code:`strcmp`, :code:`strcasecmp`, and :code:`memcmp` are overloaded when at least of the parameters is a |TV|.
 The length is taken from the view, rather than being an explicit